jaredsparta/Sparta-App-Jenkins-Reconfiguration/README.md

 2. In your terminal, navigate to the newly-made directory of this project
 3. Type `vagrant up`
 4. The app can now be seen in your web browser at the web address `development.local:3000` or `192.168.10.100:3000`

+5. To build our CI pipeline, go into Jenkins and create a `New Item`
+6.